Wednesday, 10 July 2024

 By extension it includes the multitude of cases where social identity serves both purposes.
 The formulation is overarching also because it is lean: it neither pre-supposes nor pre-determines any of the many characteristics social identity can take.

 It is nonsense.
 The fact is in any given Society there are indeed important 'equivalence classes' (which is what 'identity' is about) .
 Some kids are capable of becoming Doctors or Mathematicians.
 Most are as stupid as me.
-Society benefits if it can spot those kids who could be just as good as Doctors or as Mathematicians and gives them the training they need.
+Society benefits if it can spot those kids who could be good Doctors or good Mathematicians and gives them the training they need.
 Educating me much beyond eighth grade was a waste of resources.
 Much of the progress countries made by countries which fought 'total wars' has to do with identifying the traits which can give rise to 'equivalence classes'- e.g. training to become Army officers or Research Scientists or whatever.

 Sadly 'Identity Politics' which at one time looked as though it could help get rid of bias and promote efficiency turned toxic and paranoid long ago.